ryandalex1/Burnout-MinneHack2022/README.md

 The problem was that we must use webhooks to receive texts that are sent to a Twilio number.
 This was problematic because there is not a way to get Twilio to send requests to your computer directly.
 The solution was to use Ngrok -- a service that allows requests to a URL to be redirected to localhost.

 ## Accomplishments that we're proud of
-1: Creating Our Presentation Video and learning how to use Design and Editing Software
+1. Creating Our Presentation Video and learning how to use Design and Editing Software

-2: Getting the Twilio API message to show up on the website in real-time, live on the Front-End using WebSockets
+2. Getting the Twilio API message to show up on the website in real-time, live on the Front-End using WebSockets

-3: Using Google Cloud Run for the first time and getting the website hosted
+3. Using Google Cloud Run for the first time and getting the website hosted

 ## What we learned
-In general, We learned how to use a number of APIs to create a usable website within the time limit including the ones following: 1:Angular - Angular essentially allowed for the creation of a quick and efficient user interface, which is necessary when dealing with real-time events like text messages 2: Twilio API -Twilio API sits at the core of our Project, allowing us to have web-based phone numbers integrated into our website.
-Through the usage of Twilio, we were able to integrate the phone interactions into the Back-End and 3: Sequel Alchemy -Sequel Alchemy is used to store session information, including temporarily storing text messages: Sequel Alchemy allowed for us to save user information between sessions with a given user code 4: Fast API - Fast API was crucial in creating efficient software and for reducing the lag that the user may experience 5: WebSockets - WebSockets allows us to update the Front-End display with texts and information from the server in real-time Websockets interacts with the Twilio API and allows for the Back- End to update the display on the Front-End with texts and time remaining
+We learned how to create a usable API that was able to tie together other APIs to create a usable website within the time limit.
+We worked with the following technologies:

+1. Angular - We already had experience with Angular, but it allowed for the quick and efficient creation of a user interface that looked good by implementing Material Design

+2. FastAPI - None of us had a lot of experience with FastAPI but we did have experience with Python.
+This project gave us a chance to learn FastAPI and actually deploy it alongside a usable frontend.
+It was not too bad to get up and running with some basic routes but we learned a lot connecting it to the front end via WebSockets and working with some of the async functions and operations.

+3. PostgreSQL - We had worked with PostgreSQL, but had not used SQLAlchemy and Pydantic to connect it with Python before.
+We also were able to work with Docker to run our development database easily.

+4. Twilio API - The Twilio API sits at the core of Burnout, allowing us to have usable phone numbers integrated into our website.
+Using Twilio, we were able to integrate the phone conversations into the browser in real time

 ## What's next for Burnout
-With more time and energy, the main area of expansion would be to purchase a number of new phone numbers, as the current data formats and programs used are able to scale effectively

-## Try it out
-burnout-frontend-qwqi2iy3qa-uc.a.run.app
+This project is not under active development post-hackathon.